asgerb/vite-code-removal/README.md

 # Vite stripping part of imported module

-Vite strips out an important part of the `@github/text-expander-element` module.
+Vite transforms and strips out an important part of the `@github/text-expander-element` module.

 Compare the resulting js